Arkay-1248/Do-Not-Go-Gentle/Readme.md

 Make sure the dropdown box on the right is set to `SKSE` and press the run button.

 ### In-Game MCM options
+`AVO has no MCM options required`

-- This serves as a placeholder in case you want to use the Readme as some sort of template
+- This serves as a placeholder in case you want to use the Readme as some sort of template.

 ### Starting the Game

-Placeholder for your Readme, by default AVO uses the vanilla start
+Placeholder for your Readme, by default AVO uses the vanilla start.

 ## Updating the modlist